 Walking is free.
 If you live close to your work, walk instead of bringing your car or taking public transportation.
 You save money, you help the environment in your own little way, and you get to exercise.
 If walking is not an option, consider commuting — and I’m not talking about cabs or Grab or Uber here, which are not cheap options either.
 Unless you’re in a hurry and don’t mind getting on and off 2 or more vehicles, PUVs should be fine.

-In cases where you’ll be gone for a long time (i.e. RTW trip, work outside the country), selling big ticket items (such as your car) is a wise decision.
+In cases where you’ll be gone for a long time (i.e. RTW trip, work outside the country), selling big-ticket items (such as your car) is a wise decision.
 For short-term travels, you don’t have to go that far.
 You can sell stuff you’re not using anymore (those ill-fitting clothes that you use to motivate you to lose weight).
-Love making scrapbooks and bookmarks and other artsy stuff?
+Do you love making scrapbooks and bookmarks and other artsy stuff?
 Sell those!
-Can you bake on your free time?
-Sell those cakes and cookies to your friends, neighbors and co-workers.
-If you know how to code or design websites, write press releases or edit videos, offer your services.
+Can you bake in your free time?
+Sell those cakes and cookies to your friends, neighbors, and co-workers.
+If you know how to code or design websites, write press releases, or edit videos, offer your services.
 Figure out what you have and what you can do and look for ways to market and sell it.

 When saving up for anything, not just travels, remember this: every little thing counts.
 Your efforts may seem trivial at first but you’ll notice a difference- in your mindset and in your savings- when you continue doing it.
 Be determined, act on it, and prepare to enjoy the fruit of your hard work.
 Happy travels!